SINGLE SUBJECT CREDENTIAL PROGRAM POLICIES

 Field Placement / Practicum

-Our Field Placement Coordinator identifies potential field sites/master teachers, and candidates interview for student teaching placements.
+Our Field Placement Coordinator identifies potential field sites/Cooperating teachers, and candidates interview for student teaching placements.
 At the beginning of the field placement process, all candidates will be given opportunities to interview at two school sites for a potential student teaching field site/placement.
 The selection decision is often based on how well the candidate presents him or herself professionally.
-School-site administrators and master teachers make the final decision to accept or decline the placement.
+School-site administrators and Cooperating teachers make the final decision to accept or decline the placement.

 If, after two Student Teaching field site interviews, the candidate does not secure a placement or if the candidate does not secure a placement by October 15th, he or she would earn a “no credit” for SED 640: Supervised Observation / Participation in Public Schools and would have to return the next fall and repeat SED 640.